jthorn70/Skater-XL-Trick-Request-Bot/README.md

 - install [node.js](https://nodejs.org/en/)
 - Clone the repository to preferred destination
 - Retrieve your OATH token from twitch [here](https://twitchapps.com/tmi/)
+- add OATH token and channel names to options.js
 - In the command line, navigate to the destination of the cloned repository
 - type **npm install**
 - type **node bot.js**